verylateval/SchoolCafe-MealViewer/README.md

 # MMM-MealViewer

 A MagicMirror module for displaying school breakfast and lunch menus from MealViewer.
-You can check to see if your school uses MealViewer [here](https://schools.mealviewer.com/).
+You can check to see if your school uses MealViewer [here](https://schools.mealviewer.com/). **Note - if there are no valid menus for the current week (ie- school is out) the module will not display.*

 - [Screenshots](#screenshots)
 - [Installation](#installation)